Odoric of Pordenone: Odoric in context

 Odoric's journey had been preceded by a period of Papal diplomatic missions that began nearly a century earlier when Mongols had entered Europe in the Mongol invasion of Europe.
 Between 1237 and 1238 they pillaged most of Russia, and by 1241 they had devastated Poland and Hungary.
 Then they suddenly retreated.
-At the First Council of Lyon, Pope Innocent IV organized the first missions to the Great Khan Tartary in 1245, entrusted to the Franciscans, as were subsequent Papal missions over the next century.
+At the First Council of Lyon, Pope Innocent IV organized the first missions to the Great Khan Tartary in 1245, entrusted to the Franciscans Giovanni da Pian del Carpine and Benedykt Polak, as were subsequent Papal missions over the next century.

 By 1260, the fear of another Mongol invasion had subsided and during the next 100 years there were numerous contacts between Europe and China focused on trade opportunities and religious conversion.
 Travel was facilitated by a united and peaceful Mongolian empire under the Yuan dynasty.
 Mongolian polytheism was tolerant of the Christian religion and welcomed foreign divinities into its pantheon.
 Niccolò, Matteo, and Marco Polo made two voyages in 1260 and 1271, and in 1294 the missionary John of Monte Corvino made a similar journey for Pope Nicholas IV.
 As a result of these and other travelers, information about the Far East started to circulate in Europe.

 There is no evidence that Odoric had any diplomatic responsibilities when he undertook his journey.
 He was motivated to evangelize and perhaps satisfy his own curiosity.
 In the opening chapter of his chronicle, he states "according to my wish, I crossed the sea and visited the countries of the unbelievers in order to win some harvest of souls."